 HEALTH CONCERNS OF VOCS

 VOCs may be toxic household products under certain conditions!
-Short-term exposure
+Short-term exposure can cause:

 VOCS - REDUCING EXPOSURE